Alexwell/Rock-Paper-Scissor-JS/README.md

+# Install
-# Download and run npm install
+##Download and type in terminal - npm install
+##Then type in terminal - gulp